Cookies on the Gambling Commission website

 You can apply online for a licence from us to provide gaming machine and or software activities.

-An application for gaming machines and or software can take up to x months to process depending on the complexity of your business.
+An application for gaming machines and or software can take up to 16 weeks to process depending on the complexity of your business.

 You will need to apply for an operating licence, before you apply for a premises licence from the local licensing authority.